fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

 ### Running FABRIC JupyterLab Containers Locally

-This guide explains how to run local Jupyter Notebook containers on your machine using Docker for different FABRIC releases.
-Each release folder includes a `docker-compose.yml` file, which you can use to launch different containers.
+This guide explains how to run and manage local Jupyter Notebook containers on your machine using Docker for different FABRIC releases.
+Each release folder contains a `docker-compose.yml` file, which allows you to launch specific containers tailored to various stages of development.

-Below, we describe three types of containers you can run and how to do so:
+Here’s an overview of the three types of containers you can run and how to access them:

 #### 1. **fabric-default-\<release>**

-This container is designed to run the stable version of FABRIC's libraries (`fablib`) and host stable Jupyter examples.
+This container runs the stable release of FABRIC's libraries (`fablib`) and hosts stable Jupyter examples.
 It corresponds to the default container option on FABRIC's Jupyter Hub.

 To start the `fabric-default` container:
 1. Navigate to the release folder (for example, version `1.7.0`).